its-sachink/Educative/Python 3 - An interactive deep dive/1_First Python Program/12_None.md

 # None :

--   None is a special constant in Python.
+-   ***<mark>None is a special constant in Python.
 It is a null value.
-None is not the same as False.
-None is not 0.
+None is not the same as False.</mark>*** None is not 0.
 None is not an empty string.
 Comparing None to anything other than None will always return False.
 - None is the only null value.
 It has its own datatype (NoneType).

 ```python